 Oh No!
 Three students report positive test results for COVID-19.
 Sentinel Visualizer lets you set the Infected metadata of those people, and highlight them in color to see them across your network.

-Unless everyone is tested at the same time, when positive test results are reported, we must assume others are positive who were not tested recently and asymptomatic carriers who don't know to get tested.
+Unless everyone is tested at the same time, when positive test results are reported, we must assume others who were not tested recently are positive and asymptomatic carriers who did not get tested.

 Of course, you'll personally interview each of the infected to see if they know how they were exposed and their contacts.
 But often people don't know.
 Sentinel Visualizer lets you proactively discover relationship that already exist and pathways people may not realize they have.